 It is actually hard to say, what would the best time to travel to Valencia be, as every month has its pluses and minuses.
 If you’ll be there during summer, prepare for lots of visitors and high temperatures.
 The best season is probably autumn and spring – but during the spring, Valencia can often be windy.
 And then here are also two months (January and November) which normally mean low season for European cities and the best time to avoid crowds and higher prices.

 We needed way too long to finally decided to travel to Valencia, but when we did, we loved it.
-We first planned to visit Valencia with our baby boy, but because he got ill, grandparents took over him and instead of a family trip, we had a romantic weekend get-away, which was not bad either.
-But one thing is certain – we will be back and next time our little munchkin is going with us as well.
+We first planned to visit the city with our baby boy, but because he got ill, grandparents took over him and instead of a family trip, we had a romantic weekend get-away, which was not bad either.
+But one thing is certain – we will be back and next time our little munchkin is going with us as well and this Valencia travel guide will help us next time too.